 How to reach Dubrovnik:

-- By bus: Here are some of the most popular routes to Dubrovnik → Zagreb – Dubrovnik, Split – Dubrovnik,Zadar – Dubrovnik, Podgorica – Dubrovnik
+- Bus: Here are some of the most popular routes to Dubrovnik → Zagreb – Dubrovnik, Split – Dubrovnik,Zadar – Dubrovnik, Podgorica – Dubrovnik

-- By train: Although travelling by train to Dubrovnik is not possible because there is no railway connection with the city, you can see here alternative options and railway station in the nearest town.
+- Train: Although travelling by train to Dubrovnik is not possible because there is no railway connection with the city, you can see here alternative options and railway station in the nearest town.

-- By plane: Check here all the details about how to reach the city of Dubrovnik from Dubrovnik Airport and viceversa
+- Plane: Check here all the details about how to reach the city of Dubrovnik from Dubrovnik Airport and viceversa

-Lokrum is small, but wonderful island not far from Dubrovnik which we have already mentioned in our ‘Top 5 things to do in Dubrovnik’.
+Although small in size, Lokrum is a wonderful island not far from Dubrovnik.
 Lokrum doubled as the trading city of Qarth which we can see in the scene where Daenerys meets warlock in the Qarth’s gardens which happen to be gardens of old benedictine monastery from 12th century.
 A special treat for the fans is Centre for visitors inside the monastery which has an exhibition dedicated to the Game of Thrones, with original replica of the Iron Throne.